Where is Sotogrande?By James Stewart, 02 Mar 2022

-The resort of Sotogrande is privately owned and it’s located in San Roque, Cadiz.
-It’s the largest gated community in Europe.
-Sotogrande is famous for its luxury lifestyle.
+The resort of Sotogrande is Spain´s largest residential gated community and it’s located in the municipality of San Roque, Cadiz.
+Sotogrande is famous for its luxurious yet relaxed lifestyle.
 There are exclusive properties and unrivalled sports facilities for polo, tennis and world championship golf.
 First class restaurants, bars and boutiques provide the town with a refined, sophisticated atmosphere.
-Sotogrande is located amidst some of Spain’s most beautiful scenery.
 It’s one of the most sought after destinations in the world, but exactly where is Sotogrande?

 Which region is Sotogrande in?

 Sotogrande is in San Roque, a municipality at the far western end of the Costa del Sol and close to Gibraltar.
 San Roque has a rich history dating back to the early days of the Roman Empire.
-It is located in the east of Cadiz, a province that covers the entire southern tip of Spain.
+It is located in the east of Cadiz, the province that covers the entire southern tip of Spain.

 The province of Cadiz is often regarded as one of the most beautiful along the Spanish coast.
-It includes whitewashed villages or pueblos blancos such as Algar and Castellar de la Frontera.
-There are also famous sherry towns including Jerez de la Frontera.
+It has picturesque whitewashed mountain villages, stretches of olive and orange groves and many historic cities such as Cadiz, Jerez, Medina Sidonia or Tarifa.
 It’s here that the tradition of flamenco culture began.
-Cadiz shares its eastern border with the province of Malaga where you’ll find Marbella and other towns along the Costa del Sol.
+Cadiz shares its eastern border with the province of Málaga where you’ll find Marbella and other towns along the Costa del Sol.

-Cadiz, Malaga and six other provinces form Andalucia.
-This autonomous community has its own laws and taxation.
-When you purchase real estate in Sotogrande, the procedure is carried out according to the laws of Andalucia.
+Cadiz, Málaga and six other provinces form the autonomous region of Andalucía.
+When you purchase real estate in Sotogrande, Andalucian tax and property laws apply.

-Sotogrande has a unique location on the Spanish coast.
-The resort overlooks the Straits of Gibraltar where the Atlantic Ocean merges with the Mediterranean Sea.
+Sotogrande is on the Mediterranean sea close to the straits of Gibraltar where the Mediterranean sea meets the Atlantic ocean.
 It’s a fascinating maritime region where you can regularly see pilot whales and bottlenose dolphins.
 The resort benefits from the refreshing breezes of the Atlantic and the warmth of the Mediterranean.
 It’s a wonderful micro-climate with an average temperature of 24ºC, and more than 320 days of sunshine every year.

-There is outstanding natural scenery in Sotogrande.
-A short drive to the north is the Parque Natural Los Alcornocales.
-The mountainous forests include oak and cork trees.
-When you explore the hiking trails, you may see the Iberian lynx, Egyptian mongoose and the Spanish Imperial eagle.
+There is outstanding natural scenery in Sotogrande and the surrounding areas.
 The protected marshland in the estuary of the Guardiaro River lies within Sotogrande.
 It’s a unique haven for more than 200 bird species, including herons and kingfishers.
 A short drive away is the Pinar del Rey pine forest public park part of the Arconocales National park with great hiking trails.

 Is Sotogrande a Good Place to Live?